 Nevertheless, there’s still likely to be a few nuggets of news and information left for 31st October.
 What might these be?
 Let’s take a look at some of the possibilities.

-Microsoft came out of nowhere with the announcement of Windows Virtual Desktop at Ignite and caught many of us off guard.
+Microsoft came out of nowhere with the announcement of Windows Virtual Desktop, now known as Azure Virtual Desktop, at Ignite and caught many of us off guard.
 Not only has Microsoft re-entered the VDI marketplace with a bang after its failed venture of Remote App, it has also created a compelling offering akin to the SQL Server 2008 extended support for those still running Windows 7 and struggling to make the end of life date.

 With the new service currently in preview later this year, will Decoded be the stage for Microsoft to flesh things out?
 For one thing, where does this leave the Microsoft and Citrix partnership?
 Will Microsoft be offering a product that directly competes?
 Is this an enterprise solution or targeted mainly at SMB space?